romaincabirol/raycast-extension-rateyourmusic/README.md

-# rateyourmusic
+# Rate Your Music

-WIP
-Search for an artist or a release in RateYourMusic
+Search Rate Your Music from within Raycast